lougheedlab/eDNA_Manual/src/sections/Section 8.rst

-Ideally, primers must be validated in silico (predicted amplification success using reference sequences), in vitro (DNA from tissues), and in situ (eDNA samples with known presence and known absence of the target species) (Figure 13).
+Ideally, primers must be validated in silico (predicted amplification success using reference sequences), in vitro (DNA from tissues), and in situ (eDNA samples with known presence and known absence of the target species) (:numref:`flowchart_ssa`).
 Various software and online tools for in silico testing exist.
 The specificity of species-specific primers are usually evaluated “by-eye” (i.e. counting the number of mismatches between primers/probe and template sequence in an alignment) or ‘blasted’ in the National Center for Biotechnology Information